gottacatchenall/ms_false_negatives/README.md

 prove that an interaction does not exist---no matter how many observations of non-interactions $N$ we have, $p_{tn}<1$.

-From Figure 1(A) it is clear that the more often we see two species co-occurring, but not interacting, the more likely the interaction is a true negative.
+From @fig:geometric(A) it is clear that the more often we see two species co-occurring, but not interacting, the more likely the interaction is a true negative.
 This has several practical consequences: first it means negatives taken outside the overlap of the range of each species aren’t informative.
-Second, we can use this relation to compute the expected number of total observations needed to obtain a "goal" number of observations of a particular pair of species (Figure 1(B)).
+Second, we can use this relation to compute the expected number of total observations needed to obtain a "goal" number of observations of a particular pair of species (@fig:geometric(B)).
 As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ and $B$ both co-occurring and not interacting 10 times to be confident this is a true negative, then we need an expected 1000 observations of all species if the relative abundances of $A$ and $B$ are both $0.1$.

 Because the true FNR is latent, we can never actually be sure what the actual number of false negatives in our data---however, we can use simulation to